Cinema of Portugal: Foreign cinematographers

-After founding a production company bearing his name in 1910, the Oporto exhibitor Nunes de Mattos, added Invicta Film to its corporate name two years later.
+After founding a production company bearing his name in 1910, the Porto exhibitor Nunes de Mattos, added Invicta Film to its corporate name two years later.
 The company filmed current events and documentaries, among them O Naufrágio do Silurian ("The Sinking of the Silurian"), of which 108 copies were shipped to Europe.
 In November 1917, de Mattos founded the second "Invicta Film, Lda", increasing the number of partners and equity.
-Henrique Alegria took over art direction and they acquired the Quinta da Prelada, in Oporto, where the studios and laboratories of the producer were built.
+Henrique Alegria took over art direction and they acquired the Quinta da Prelada, in Porto, where the studios and laboratories of the producer were built.

-In 1918 they left for Paris, and brought back a technical team from the Pathé studios led by Georges Pallu, a director who would author virtually all the feature films of the Oporto producing house.
+In 1918 they left for Paris, and brought back a technical team from the Pathé studios led by Georges Pallu, a director who would author virtually all the feature films of the Porto producing house.
 Also in the team were André Lecointe, architect-decorator; Albert Durot, camera operator and Georges and Valentine Coutable – the couple who would be, respectively, the chief lab and chief editor.
 Durot would later be replaced by Maurice Laumann, also from Pathé.

 For six years, Invicta Film produced several films and documentaries, enriching the Portuguese film landscape.
 In 1924, however, the company experienced severe financial distress, leading to the laying off all its personnel and continuing only lab work.
 They shut down in 1928.

 Rino Lupo, another milestone of cinematography, showed up on the scene through Pallu, who approved his direction of Mulheres da Beira ("Women from Beira"), after a tale by Abel Botelho, with photography by Artur Costa de Macedo.
 Though the financial disagreements and the unfulfilment of deadlines forced his removal from the company, Lupo still directed Os Lobos ("The Wolves"), another pearl of the Portuguese silent cinema.
 He directed others, but without the quality of his earlier works.